josethomazini/python-test-template/README.md

 scripts/run_tests.sh
 ```

-### Start the watcher to run the tests whenever you save a python file:
+### Start the watcher to run all the tests whenever you save a python file:

 Ensure the virtualenv is activated.